 How are polished concrete floors installed?

-Once the concrete is poured, then one of the above methods will be used to provide the polished finish.
+A concrete floor can be laid either as part of the foundation slab or as a cap (or topping) overlaid on an existing concrete floor, according to build.com.au.
+Once the concrete is poured, one of the methods described will be used to provide the polished finish.
 The concreter will need to know what method you are using while laying the slab, to ensure they can give it the type of finish you’ve chosen.

 How long does concrete polishing take to complete?

 The time it will take to polish concrete in a home will ultimately depend on the size and complexity of the project, but could take upwards of two to three days, according to hipages.

 Looking online or visiting showrooms may help you visualise how polished concrete would look in your home and give you more information about the options and pricing for this type of flooring.
 For further guidance, you may find it helpful to get in touch with a flooring professional.

 Cover image source: By Jodie Johnson/Shutterstock.

 Thanks for visiting Canstar, Australia’s biggest financial comparison site*